-210 Id. at 1344-45 (disclosure of governor's schedule and appointment calendar would "chill the flow of information" to the governor and inhibit the free exchange of ideas in private meetings).
+211 Id. at 1344-45 (disclosure of governor's schedule and appointment calendar would "chill the flow of information" to the governor and inhibit the free exchange of ideas in private meetings).

-211 California First Amendment Coalition v.
+212 California First Amendment Coalition v.
 Superior Court (Pete Wilson), 67 Cal.
 App.
 4th 159, 170 (3 Dist.
 1998).

-212 Id. (internal quotations and citations omitted).
+213 Id. (internal auotations and citations omitted).

-know whether government officials are performing their duties in a responsible and diligent manner.213 "Such access permits checks against the arbitrary exercise of official power and secrecy in the political process."214
+know whether government officials are performing their duties in a responsible and diligent manner.214 "Such access permits checks against the arbitrary exercise of official power and secrecy in the political process."215

-• Fourth, balance the two public interests, and withhold the record from disclosure only if the identified public interest justifying nondisclosure "clearly outweighs" the public interest justifying disclosure.215 In balancing the scales, the weight of an identified public interest in disclosure is "proportionate to the gravity of the governmental tasks sought to be illuminated and the directness with which the disclosure will serve to illuminate."216 Because the public interest in disclosure must "clearly outweigh" the public interest in disclosure for the governmental tasks are just about equal, the scales tip in favor of disclosure.
+Fourth, balance the two public interests, and withhold the record from disclosure only if the identified public interest justifying nondisclosure "clearly outweighs" the public interest justifying disclosure.
+In balancing the scales, the weight of an identified public interest in disclosure is "proportionate to the gravity of the governmental tasks sought to be illuminated and the directness with which the disclosure will serve to illuminate."
+Because the public interest in nondisclosure must "clearly outweigh" the public interest in disclosure, if the interests are just about equal, the scales tip in favor of disclosure.

 In California First Amendment Coalition v.
-Superior Court (Wilson), the plaintiffs sought disclosure of records containing the names and qualifications of applicants for a temporary appointment to a local board of supervisors.217 The Governor's office looked extensively into the applicants' backgrounds to determine whether they were qualified for the position.
+Superior Court (Wilson), the plaintiffs sought disclosure of records containing the names and qualifications of applicants for a temporary appointment to a local board of supervisors.218 The Governor's office looked extensively into the applicants' backgrounds to determine whether they were qualified for the position.
 The court upheld nondisclosure of the records under the deliberative process privilege.
-It reasoned that if the deliberative process privilege did not apply, the Governor would never be able to perform background checks, which is an essential part of selecting an applicant for a government position.218 In balancing the interests, the court concluded that the public's interest in disclosure of background information revealed in confidence by unsuccessful applicants was not significant and that the public interest in learning about the successful applicant's background would be satisfied after the appointment.219
+It reasoned that if the deliberative process privilege did not apply, the Governor would never be able to perform background checks, which is an essential part of selecting an applicant for a government position.219 In balancing the interests, the court concluded that the public's interest in disclosure of background information revealed in confidence by unsuccessful applicants was not significant and that the public interest in learning about the successful applicant's background would be satisfied after the appointment.220